 2 Requires music theory placement exam.
-Students scoring less than 80% must enrol in MUCT 100 (3 cr) prior to enrolment in MUCT 2xx courses.
+Students scoring less than 80% must enrol in MUCT 155 (3 cr) prior to enrolment in MUCT 2xx courses.

 3 A 3-year BA Music major must be enrolled for credit in a large ensemble each term of residency.
 Students who have completed the requisite credits for their degree will continue to enrol for either credit or audit in each subsequent term of residency.
+Scholars Program replaces Breadth Requirements.
+See Scholars Advisor for details.
+See PLAR policy for details.